 Now, regardless of how well-prepared and skilled a driver you are, one day, you will have to face the worst possible situation and what you do in those first few seconds will literally determine if you survive unscathed.
 Trust me on this, you will encounter dangerous, life-threatening situations more often than you would ever think likely.

 If your trailer gets the wobbles, lift your foot off the accelerator and apply the trailer’s over-ride brakes.
 This simple action does two things.
 Firstly, it removes energy from a situation where energy is feeding momentum.
 Secondly, it reduces speed with braking bias from the rear of the rig, pulling it into line.
 Many so-called experts suggest slamming on the accelerator to pull the rig out of the sway, but this will only put more energy into a situation with too much in it already.
 What’s more, most tow vehicles are towing loads at the limit of their capabilities and putting the foot down would probably have little if any of the desired effect.

-Another suggestion is, when driving on high-speed roads, put your brake controller onto its highest setting.
+Another suggestion is when driving on high-speed roads such as motorways and highways, put your brake controller onto its highest setting.
 When you hit the brakes, the trailer brakes will bite hard and this will pull the whole rig straight very quickly.
 Just remember to return the controller to a lower setting when you return to roads where the going is slower.

 Safe towing is as much about your preparation and attitude on the road as it is about being able to react to an emergency situation.